 Give your grandparent the gift of a lifetime by capturing their life story for your family to know!

-Here at Family Tree Video we produce Legacy Videos, modern-day memoirs that weave a filmed (or Zoom) interview together with family photos and other memorabilia.
-The result is a beautiful “Moving Portrait” capturing your loved one as they recount their life story, family history and memories – a gift your family will treasure for generations to come.
+Here at Family Tree Video we produce Legacy Videos, modern-day memoirs that weave a filmed interview with a parent or grandparent together with family photos, documents, maps and other memorabilia.
+The result is a beautiful “moving portrait” capturing your loved one as they recount their life story, family history and memories – a gift your family will treasure for generations to come.

-To learn more about capturing your grandparent’s life story in a Legacy Video, visit FamilyTreeVideo.com.
+To learn more about capturing your grandparent’s stories in a Legacy Video, visit us at FamilyTreeVideo.com.

 Family Tree Video LLC